fgauna12/AutomatedTestingWorkshop/README.md

 Then verify that the API is working correctly by going to `http://localhost:[some port]:/api/products`

 The database is quite big, hopefully it doesn't time out on you. :smile:

+## Characterization Tests

+You've been tasked with creating a new feature.
+Clearly, the code is not in the best shape.
+So you decide you want to do some refactoring and add automated tests.
+Nice! the boyscout rule - leaving things better than you found them.

+Before we start creating the feature, let's create some **characterization tests**.
+Characterization tests help us learn from the system and how it's currently in production.
+This is extremly useful when learning what a system does and how it works.
+If you'd like a refresher on characterization tests, there's a really good [blog post](https://michaelfeathers.silvrback.com/characterization-testing) from Michael Feathers.

+The feature you're going to be working on will be related to the calculation of the daily carb consumption.
+So you know you'll be modifying the `POST api/products/_actions/consume` API call.

+### 1. Create Characterization Tests for the `ProductsController.Get` method

+Feel free to create a test project.
+Start experimenting and creating a characterization test to understand how it works today.

+As you start learning, create some test cases to start documenting given some criteria what the expected results are.

+>:warning: Note: Remember, don't start refactoring right away.
+You have running database using docker.
+Feel free to connect to it using your tests and see the actual data.

+### 2. Refactor the method

+Run your characterization tests often to make sure your refactoring is not breaking things.

+### 1. Create Characterization Tests for the `ProductsController.Get` method

+### 2. Refactor the method

+## Unit Tests

+Now that consumption calculation is a bit cleaner, start adding some unit tests.
+Run your characterization and newly created unit tests often.

+## Adding a Feature

+At the moment,

+## Fixing a Bug